agl-alexglopez/heap-allocator-workshop/docs/runtime_analysis.md

 - This program can time multiple sections of a script as long as they do not overlap and will output the timing result of all requested sections.
 - We will get a helpful graphs that highlight key statistics about the heap as well.

 I then hardcoded all of these commands that I wanted into the `plot.cc` file and ran each command as a subprocess with a parent thread communicating with the child via a pipe.
-We then get output such as this.
+We then get output related to time to complete the interval range, average response time, and overall utilization.
+Here is a response time plot for example.

 ![plot-output](/images/plot-output.png)